Droevendaalsesteeg 10

 Prof. dr. ir.
 Eiko Kuramae PhD

-I am Senior Scientist and Head of Tropical Microbial Ecology (TropME) Unit of the Netherlands Institute of Ecology and professor of Microbial Community Ecology & Envrironmental Genomics of Utrecht University.
-I lead national and international projects within bilateral programs with China, Brazil and Africa.
+I am a Senior Scientist of the Netherlands Institute of Ecology, as well as a professor of Microbial Community Ecology & Environmental Genomics at Utrecht University.
+I lead national and international projects, including bilateral programs with Brazil, Uruguay, Colombia, USA, Africa, China and Japan.

-My research focuses on unraveling the taxonomic and functional interactions that take place within microbial communities to enhance our understanding of ecosystem functioning, particularly in soil environments.
-My primary areas of interest include Effects of Changes in Land Use and Global Climate.
+My research focuses on unraveling the taxonomic and functional interactions within microbial communities to enhance our understanding of ecosystem functioning, particularly in soil environments.
+My primary areas of interest include effects of changes in land use and global climate.

 To accomplish these goals, I apply cutting-edge tools of omics approaches, bioinformatics, multivariate statistics, and modeling.
 By examining microbial taxonomic and functional interactions, we can predict the consequences of various changes, including those related to land use, sustainable agriculture (such as tropical agroforestry and biomass production), and cropping regimes.

-Through my research, I seek to find practical solutions to pressing real-world issues, such as mitigating greenhouse gas emissions via best management practices for food and bioenergy production, land restoration, and cultivating crops with beneficial microbial communities.
+Through my research, I seek to find practical solutions to pressing real-world issues, such as mitigating greenhouse gas emissions through best management practices for food and production, land restoration, and cultivating crops with beneficial microbial communities.

-If you're interested in the complex and captivating world of microbial interactions and their impact on the environment, join me in unraveling the mysteries of microbial communities and discovering practical solutions that can have a significant impact on our planet.
+If you're interested in the complex and captivating world of microbial interactions and their impact on the environment, join me in unraveling the mysteries of microbial communities and discovering practical solutions that can significantly impact on our planet.

 Diversity of the soil microbial community is an important factor affecting its stability against disturbance.
 However, the impact of the decline in soil microbial diversity on the stability of ammonia-oxidizing bacteria (AOB) and ammonia-oxidizing archaea (AOA) is not known, particularly considering the repeated soil nutrient disturbances occurring in modern agricultural systems.
 Here, we conducted a microcosm experiment and modified the soil microbial diversity using the dilution-to-extinction approach to determine the stability and population dynamics of AOB and AOA communities with repeated nitrogen (N) fertilizer application.
 Our results demonstrated that the AOB community became more abundant and stable against repeated disturbances by N in the treatments with the highest microbial diversity.
 In contrast, the abundance of AOA decreased following repeated N fertilizer application, regardless of the microbial diversity.
 Notably, during the initial application phase, AOA displayed a potential for increased abundance in treatments with high soil microbial diversity.
 These findings highlight that the soil microbial diversity controls the stability of ammonia oxidizers during short-interval repeated N disturbances.